lisaong/adl/SMDL/Day2/README.md

     cd app/demo
     flask run
    ```
 3. Go to http://localhost:8080.
-Type your chat responses, and the bot will reply with "You seem *sentiment*".
+Type your chat responses, and the bot will reply with a sentence that is generated from choosing a random-selected seed word from your chat message.

     ![example](example.png)